 In 1873 Buzacott was elected to the Legislative Assembly as member for Rockhampton.
 In 1874 and 1876 he initiated bills to establish a statutory eight-hour day, but neither bill survived the committee stage.
 He resigned his seat in 1877 and next year became leader writer on the Brisbane Courier.
 In 1879, however, he was returned to the Legislative Council and became postmaster-general in Sir Thomas McIlwraith's first ministry.
 During his two years in office the separate Post and Telegraph Departments of the colony were amalgamated and the telephone was introduced.
 He was an ardent advocate of a direct mail service between Queensland and London, although later McIlwraith was responsible for opening the direct Torres Strait route from Brisbane to London for overseas mails.
 Buzacott drafted several legislative measures and was the reputed author of the Divisional Boards Act which became the foundation of Queensland local government legislation, serving as a model for later statutes.
 His Act gave power for the constitution of divisional boards, which were made coincident with the electoral divisions of the colony.

 In December 1880 Buzacott bought Gresley Lukin's interest in the Brisbane Courier and retired from politics in 1883 to become managing director and partner of the Brisbane Newspaper Co.
 Ltd, publishers of the Brisbane Courier and Queenslander.
-He showed keen business acumen in his conduct of the Courier which in 1883 was increased to eight pages and reduced in price from 3d. to 2d.
+He showed keen business acumen in his conduct of the Courier which in 1881 was reduced in price from 3d. to 2d., and the following year was increased to eight pages.
 Fearless in his reporting, he was a strong critic of Hansard.
 After an experiment with sending copies to his subscribers quickened no interest in parliamentary affairs, he told a government committee that 'if the House wishes Hansard read, it must make Hansard readable'.
 For his forthright comments the government, strongly supported by the Legislative Assembly, brought an unsuccessful action against the publisher of the Brisbane Courier (R. v.
 Hill) in 1884.
 Soon afterwards Buzacott took over the Daily Observer and bought the corner site at Queen and Edward Streets where the fine five-storied Courier Building was erected.
 There in the largest and most modern Australian newspaper office the Courier, Observer and Queenslander were first published in May 1887, with the Observer as the evening edition.
 Buzacott continued as managing director until the company was reconstructed in 1894 and he retired.

 Buzacott was a brilliant and forceful writer.
 At the press banquet in Sydney at the founding of the Commonwealth, he was the oldest Australian journalist present and received an ovation.
 On 25 December 1857 in Sydney Buzacott, who was a member of the Church of England, had married Louisa, daughter of George and Sarah Whiteford of Liverpool, New South Wales.
 Of their eight children, three sons and two daughters survived him.
 The most notable was William James (1866-1959) who was associated with the Brisbane Newspaper Co. as a journalist from 1883, and editor of the Queenslander for many years.